decaobr/CoronaChartboostPlugin/docs/cache.markdown

 *String.* The name of the cached location.

-If no location is given, a default location will be used.
-For interstitals and rewarded videos a location of `"Game Over"` is used.
-For More Apps a location of `"Home Screen"` is used.
+If no location is given, the legacy default location will be used.

-(Although you can specify any string you like, Chartboost recommends to use one of their predefined locations to help keep eCPM's as high as possible.
-See below.)
+Although you can specify any string you like, Chartboost recommends to use one of their predefined locations to help keep eCPM's as high as possible.
+For a list of predefined locations, see below.

 #### Example